jakani24/jakach-login/README.md

 **The new (future) open-source login system for Jakach**

-Jakach Login offers an easy and secure way to access all Jakach services, including **jakach.duckdns.org**, **app.ksw3d.ch**, and more.
+Jakach Login offers an easy and secure way to access all Jakach services, including **jakach.ch**, **app.ksw3d.ch**, and more.
 It simplifies the login process by enabling users to log in with passwords, passkeys, and two-factor authentication (2FA) for enhanced security.

 Jakach Login operates on its own authentication server.
 Any app utilizing Jakach Login must be able to communicate with this server via API requests.